Deciding what to order can be difficult when you're at a coffee shop.

 - While an iced latte has 92 calories per serving

-You can also make these coffee syrups very quickly if you’re at home.
-Although they will increase the number of calories, they’ll bring your iced coffee game to the next level.
+You can also make these coffee syrups very quickly if you're at home.
+Although they will increase the calorie count, they'll take your iced coffee game to the next level.

 Vanilla syrup is one of my all-time favorites.
-You can check out this recipe to try your hand at it yourself.
+You can check out this recipe to try it yourself.

 Do you prefer a different flavored syrup?
-Have a look here for all the coffee syrups that you can make at home!
+Have a look at all the coffee syrups you can make at home!

 Iced cappuccino vs. iced latte, what is the flavor difference?

-An iced cappuccino has more chocolate flavor because it has a higher ratio of espresso to milk, making it stronger and having some wonderful flavor notes.
+An iced cappuccino has more chocolate flavor because it has a higher espresso-to-milk ratio, making it stronger and offering wonderful flavor notes.
 An iced latte is made with more milk and has a more subtle flavor.

 The iced cappuccino is more espresso-based, while a latte is more milk-based.
 Iced cappuccinos usually have a stronger coffee flavor, while iced lattes have a creamier and smoother flavor.

-Both drinks are made with cold foamed milk, so they both have some texture.
+Both drinks are made with cold-foamed milk, so they have some texture.
 However, the iced cappuccino has a thicker foam top, so it has a more textured mouthfeel.

 Below, I'll give you my final thoughts on which drink I prefer the most and which is ultimately the better choice for you:

-Which is better, an iced cappuccino or iced latte?
+Which is better, an iced cappuccino or an iced latte?

-It depends on what you’re looking for.
-An iced cappuccino is more textured and has more foam, while an iced latte is more smooth and creamy.
+It depends on what you're looking for.
+An iced cappuccino is more textured and has more foam, while an iced latte is smoother and creamier.

 Maybe you've already chosen which coffee suits you better.
 If that's not the case, I suggest the following: